gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 </center>

-Average – Customer – TopDown:
+Average – Customer – TopDown should look similar to this:

 <center>